ChanghunHyun/Self-defined_MTL/README.md

 ![그림1](https://github.com/user-attachments/assets/1960a1b9-5801-4223-96bb-305969899667)

 MP generates perturbations using the gradient information from each task and then combines them via a weighted summation to produce the final perturbation.
 This approach diversifies the directions of the generated perturbations, yielding a richer set of adversarial examples for AT.
-Because MP fuses task-specific information at the final weighting stage, it also makes it straightforward to control and analyze the directionality of the final perturbation.
+Because MP fuses task information at the final weighting stage, it also makes it straightforward to control and analyze the directionality of the final perturbation.

 # Regarding License